 - Access to museums and public cultural attractions

 Some local private businesses also offer reductions; offers vary by region.
-In the links below, you can find some general background information (in Spanish) on the type of support or offers available with the card for the regions of Spain currently covered by this website.
+In the links below, you can find some general background information (in Spanish) on the type of support or offers available with the card for the regions of Spain currently covered in detail by this website.

 For Andalucía (Costa del Sol, Costa de la Luz, Costa Tropical, Costa Almeria and inland Andalucía), www.familiasnumerosasdeandalucia.org/